Database Tools

 **Modes:**

-* `explain`: Generate execution plan without running query (fast, safe)
+* `explain`: Generate execution plan without running the query (fast, safe)

-* Only SELECT queries are allowed (for safety)
+* Only SELECT queries are allowed (enforced server-side)

 ## Common Use Cases